-1.03 Searches
+1.35.2 Searches

-Upon admission to the segregation unit inmates will be strip searched in accordance with sections 10, 11 and 12 of the Correction Act Regulation (CAR) and a search of personal effects will be conducted.
-Strip searches will be conducted in an area that maintains the inmate's dignity and will not be recorded on closed circuit television or a hand held device.
-When the segregation holding cell or any other cell equipped with a camera is used, a temporary screen/shield must be used to cover the camera to ensure privacy.

-Inmates entering the segregation unit for purposes other than placement in the unit will be subject to a frisk search upon entry and departure.
+- 1. Upon admission to the segregation unit, inmates will be strip searched in accordance with sections 10, 11 and 12 of the CAR, a search of personal effects shall also be made.
+Strip searches will be conducted in an area that maintains the inmates' dignity and will not be recorded on camera, including handheld or static security cameras.
+Normally, the holding cell in segregation is utilized for this purpose.
+As this room is equipped with a camera, a temporary screen/shield must be employed to ensure privacy. - 2.
+Any inmates entering the segregation unit, for purposes other than placement in the unit, will be subject to a "frisk search" upon entry and departure to/from the unit.